-The MMA platform’s scope would be much wider than that of the EVA platform that debuted in the EQS this month.
+The MMA platform’s scope would be much wider than that of the EVA platform that debuted in the EQS on April 15, 2021.
 “The next milestone will be our future platform for the compact and mid-size classes,” Ola Kallenius, the Chairman of Daimler’s BoM, said about MMA at the company’s annual general meeting this year.
 “It will form the basis for numerous electric models,” he added.